 According to a study made by the University of Castilla-La Mancha, crocin and safranal – two of the three main components of saffron – give this product qualities to combat first signs of Alzheimer’s, highlighting its anti-inflammatory and antioxidant properties.

-In addition to its culinary purposes, saffron is also appreciated for its antioxidant and soothing properties in skin and hair care.
+In addition to its culinary purposes, saffron is also appreciated for its antioxidant and soothing properties in skincare and haircare.
 Nutritional components of saffron include minerals and vitamins such as B2, B3, A, folic acid, calcium, magnesium and other micronutrients, which make this spice a very useful product for cosmetic industry, also having a protective impact against UV rays.

-Regarding skin care, saffron has a high concentration of glycan, a substance that is responsible for epidermis cells nutrition, which make it stay hydrated, free of impurities, soft, clear and rejuvenated.
+Regarding skin care, saffron has a high concentration of glycan, a substance that is responsible for epidermis cells nutrition, which keep it hydrated, free of impurities, soft, clear and rejuvenated.
 In addition to being a great antioxidant and soothing, saffron has healing, exfoliating, anti-wrinkle and anti-blemish properties.
-Saffron also takes care of hair, leaving it strong and shiny – in antiquity, women used saffron to dye their hair with, as well as to perfume with it.
+Saffron also takes care of hair, leaving it strong and shiny – in fact, in antiquity, women used saffron to dye their hair and to give it a nice fragrance.